misiektoja/instagram_monitor/docs/usage.md

 <a id="empty-profile-picture-detection"></a>
 ### Empty Profile Picture Detection

-The tool also has built-in detection of empty profile pictures.
-Instagram does not indicate an empty user's profile image in their API; that's why the tool detects it by using an empty profile image template (which appears to be identical on a binary level for all users).
+Instagram does not provide a separate API value for an account with no profile picture.
+Instagram Monitor recognizes the default empty image by comparing it with a template.

 To enable this:

 - download the [instagram_profile_pic_empty.jpg](https://raw.githubusercontent.com/misiektoja/instagram_monitor/main/instagram_profile_pic_empty.jpg) file
 - place it in the directory where you run the manual script.
-PyPI and Docker installations already include this file.
-Any local file in your working directory takes **priority** over the bundled default.
+PyPI and Docker installations already include it.
+A copy in the current directory takes priority over the included template

-Without this file, the tool will treat an empty profile picture as a regular image.
-For example, if a user removes their profile picture, it would be treated as a change rather than a removal.
+Without the template, removing a profile picture is reported as an image change instead of a removal.

 <a id="detecting-collab-posts-on-private-accounts"></a>
 ## Detecting Collab Posts on Private Accounts

-Instagram's collaboration feature lets two accounts co-author a single post.
-When a **private** account co-authors a post with a **public** account, that post stays visible on the private account's profile through the public `web_profile_info` endpoint even though the rest of the account is hidden.
-The tool surfaces these otherwise hidden posts.
+Instagram lets several accounts co-author one collaboration post.
+When a private account collaborates with a public account, Instagram may still return that post through its public profile endpoint.
+Instagram Monitor reports these visible collaboration posts even when it cannot read the private account's other posts.

 This feature is enabled by default.
 To disable it, either: